-The authors wish to thank all members of the Technical Subcommittee (Messrs.
+In the 2000 version, the authors thanked all members of the Technical Subcommittee (Messrs.
 Jow, Thomas, Rigby, Bracken, Robinson, Barss, Tagart, Jagielo, Wilkins, Wilderbuer, and Drs.
 Adams, Lenarz, MacCall, Methot, and Tyler) and the Parent Committee (Dr. Harville, Messrs.
 Thornburgh, Six, Hanson, Phillips, and Zyblut and Ms. Adams) for reviewing the manuscript.
+For the 2014 and 2016 versions, the author thanks Ms. Lynne Yamanaka for reviewing the manuscript.
+For the 2017 version, the author thanks Ms. Lynne Yamanaka and Ms. Traci Larinto for reviewing the manuscript.